Low-Confidence Gold: Refining Low-Confidence Samples for Efficient Instruction Tuning: Abstract

 \section{Abstract}

 The effectiveness of instruction fine-tuning for Large Language Models is fundamentally constrained by the quality and efficiency of training datasets.
 This work introduces Low-Confidence Gold (LCG), a novel filtering framework that employs centroid-based clustering and confidence-guided selection for identifying valuable instruction pairs.
 Through a semi-supervised approach using a lightweight classifier trained on representative samples, LCG curates high-quality subsets while preserving data diversity.
 Experimental evaluation demonstrates that models fine-tuned on LCG-filtered subsets of 6K samples achieve superior performance compared to existing methods, with substantial improvements on MT-bench and consistent gains across comprehensive evaluation metrics.
 The framework's efficacy while maintaining model performance establishes a promising result for efficient instruction tuning.
+All open-source assets are publicly available at \url{https://github.com/Lizruletheworld/Low-Confidence_Gold}.